Can I Remove the Doors Between My House and Conservatory?

 Industry Data and Research Findings

-- Number of UK conservatories: Approximately 3-4 million UK homes have conservatories, according to industry estimates
+- UK conservatories: Approximately 3-4 million UK homes have conservatories

-- Property value impact: Research from estate agents suggests well-integrated conservatories can add 5-10% to property values
+- Property value impact: Well-integrated conservatories can add 5-10% to property values

-- Energy efficiency improvements: Modern heat-control glass can reduce solar heat gain by up to 86% compared to standard double glazing
+- Energy efficiency: Modern heat-control glass reduces solar heat gain by up to 86%

 Why These Numbers Matter